franckalbinet/gis-training-jelsa/master-course/src/handling-crs.md

 [In QGIS layers panel]
 Click right on the layer recently opened to access its ▸ 'Properties' then select the 'Source' tab.
 ```
+Notice that in the status bar (bottom part of the screen), coordinates displayed in lon, lat.

 ### 2. Layer vs. QGIS Project CRS
 It is quite frequent to get GIS layers (either vector or raster ones) in different CRS systems.
 In such situation, one solution is to transform all layers into a single, unique CRS.
 However, this is not always convenient and might be a cumbersome process for instance, if you have many layers and you just want to quickly visualize, explore these layers.
 To address this use case, QGIS transform "On the fly" all GIS layers opened into a single one; by default the CRS of the first layer opened but it can be configured as well.